 - No, no, it’s not what you’re thinking…it’s actually what you’re NOT thinking!
 These are all the things that easily slip the mind when we have baby on the brain.

 adult mattress: essentia

 fan/cooling unit: luma evaporative cooler

-*Before you click on the "night-light" options, let me explain.
-I don't know how, but night-time lighting completely slipped my mind.
+*Before you click on the “night-light” options, let me explain.
+I don’t know how, but night-time lighting completely slipped my mind.
 What?
 I was going to need to see in the middle of the night?
-Oh yes, only 12 or so times! :] At first, I used what I had on hand, a survival hat (you'll see in the links).
-When the batteries went out in the hat I used a battery operated light bulb that my mom had around the house.
-Once I didn't need a light anymore, I found out that they make night lights specifically for nighttime feedings.
+Oh yes, only 12 or so times! :] I used a battery operated light bulb that my mom had around the house.
+Once I didn’t need a light anymore, I found out that they make night lights specifically for nighttime feedings.
 Of course.